unionai/unionai-docs/source/first-workflow/setting-up-container-image-handling.md

 ## Authenticate to the registry

-You will need to set up your local Docker client to authenticate with GHCR in order for `unionai` to be able to push the image built according to the `ImageSpec` to GHCR.
+You will need to set up your local Docker client to authenticate with GHCR in order for `union` to be able to push the image built according to the `ImageSpec` to GHCR.

 Follow the directions in [Working with the Container registry > Authenticating to the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry.md#authenticating-to-the-container-registry).